mongodb/docs/source/includes/fact-download-mongo-shell.rst

-The :binary:`~bin.mongo` shell is included as part of the :doc:`MongoDB Server
+The :binary:`~bin.mongo` shell is included as part of the :doc:`MongoDB server installation </installation>`.
+If you have already installed the server, the :binary:`~bin.mongo` shell is installed to the same location as the server binary.

-</installation>` installation.
-MongoDB also provides the :binary:`~bin.mongo`
-shell as a standalone package.
-To download the standalone :binary:`~bin.mongo` shell package:
+Alternatively, if you would like to download the :binary:`~bin.mongo` shell separately from the MongoDB Server, you can install the shell as a standalone package by following these steps:

 1. Access the Download Center for your Edition of MongoDB: